 Distance: 295 miles

-Better known as the Home of the Blues, Memphis is a sound, a groove and a rhythm that races through your soul.
-Stroll along Beale Street listen to the blues bands in many of the local bars.
-Visit Graceland, a shrine to musical legend, even non-Elvis fans feel they are re-living history touring this elegant Mansion.
+Better known as the birthplace of rock 'n' roll and Home of the Blues, Memphis is a sound, a groove and a rhythm that races through your soul.
+Stroll along legendary Beale Street listen to the blues bands in many of the local bars.
+Visit Graceland, a shrine to musical legend, even non-Elvis fans feel they are re-living history touring this elegant mansion.

 Distance: 210 miles